 This is a 3-character number shown on the scheme summary that NOW: Pensions issues you with when you sign up with them.

-If you’ve enrolled your employees on a workplace pension from a different provider, you don’t need to enter any information in these three fields.
+If you’ve enrolled your employees on a workplace pension from a different provider, choose 'No' as you don’t need to enter any information in these three fields.

 Assessing who is eligible and entering monthly contributions